bennxttw/TETRIS-FAQ/docs/modern.md

 ### Combo is boring

 The most efficient setup for combos is 4w.
 While it does require a baseline amount of skill, it is extremely linear compared to any other aspect of the game.
-All there is to 4w is memorizing the residue patterns, and learning how to stack 3-0-3, whereas everything else is much more open and creative, which many times more possibilities, requiring a more complex thought process.
+All there is to 4w is memorizing the residue patterns, and learning how to stack 3-0-3, whereas everything else is much more open and creative, with many times more possibilities, requiring a more complex thought process.

 ### Downstacking